SUSE/qe-sap-deployment/docs/playbooks/README.md

 present!
 The vars is sourced by various playbooks and contains more fields than are strictly necessary for just installing HANA.
 However, this vars file is sourced by multiple playbooks and enables system replication and clustering.
-By having the HANA vars in a sinle file, consistency is assured across the playbooks that rely on HANA related variables.
+By having the HANA vars in a single file, consistency is assured across the playbooks that rely on HANA related variables.

 ## sap-hana-system-replication